yyong-brs/docs.konghq.com/app/enterprise/1.5.x/cli.md

 Use declarative configuration files with Kong.

 The available commands are:
-  init                                Generate an example config file to
+  init [<file>]                       Generate an example config file to
                                       get you started.
+If a filename
+                                      is not given, ./kong.yml is used
+                                      by default.

   db_import <file>                    Import a declarative config file into
-                                      the Kong database. db_import supports
+                                      the Kong database.

-                                      most Admin API entities except for Admins, RBAC users, roles, and permissions.
+  db_export [<file>]                  Export the Kong database into a
+                                      declarative config file.
+If a filename
+                                      is not given, ./kong.yml is used
+                                      by default.

   parse <file>                        Parse a declarative config file (check
                                       its syntax) but do not load it into Kong.